sharksmhi/gismo_gui_tkinter/README.md

       git clone https://github.com/sharksmhi/sharkpylib.git

+If you do not have git installed and find it easier you can download the repositories manually by following the links and select "Clone or download"

 You should now have three folders (venv36, gismo_gui_tkinter and sharkylib).
 - Copy the folder sharkpylib to gimso_gui_tkinger/libs